Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Exterior lighting

-Lighting is comprehensive with LED overhead fixtures on the aft deck, side decks and flybridge, while LED courtesy lighting is recessed into bulwarks and house sides to illuminate the foredeck, boat deck and swim step.
-Floodlights wash the boat deck from the mast and the swim step from the aft end of the boat deck, and four LED underwater lights span the transom to create a dramatic evening signature.
+Thoughtfully engineered illumination enhances every outdoor space, with LED overhead lighting on the aft deck, side decks, and flybridge, while recessed LED courtesy lights set into the bulwarks and house sides bathe the foredeck, boat deck, and swim step in an inviting glow.
+Purposeful floodlights illuminate the boat deck from the mast and wash the swim step from the aft end of the boat deck, elevating safety and ambiance after dark.
+Across the transom, four LED underwater lights create a captivating glow that completes the scene.

 Safety and support equipment

-Safety is comprehensive with two ten‑man life rafts in custom racks, one on each side of the boat deck, sixteen adult and six child USCG‑approved life preservers with water lights, two 30” ring buoys, a flare kit and a ship’s bell carried aboard per USCG regulations.
-Firefighting is bolstered by portable extinguishers including two 10‑pound and four 5‑pound dry chemical units and six 10‑pound carbon dioxide units.
-A GPIRB and a medical kit further support offshore readiness.
+Prepared for every passage, the yacht carries two 10-man life rafts secured in custom racks, one on each side of the Boat Deck.
+For personal flotation, there are sixteen adult and six child USCG-approved life preservers fitted with water lights, complemented by two 30-inch ring buoys.
+Signaling is provided by a flare kit, and a ship’s bell, carried aboard per USCG regulations, is stowed ready for use.
+Fire protection is comprehensive, with dry chemical extinguishers comprising two 10-pound and four 5-pound units, along with carbon dioxide units totaling six 10-pound extinguishers.
+Emergency readiness is further supported by a GPIRB and a medical kit.

 Toys